 2.1.2.
-Effect of Hourly Means versus Hourly Values on IDV
+Effect of Hourly Means Versus Hourly Values on IDV

-Early magnetometer data were taken [and/or reported] as readings once an hour rather than as the hourly mean that Adolf Schmidt advocated in 1905 and that was widely and rapidly adopted.
-In Svalgaard & Cliver [2005] we showed that although the variance of single values is larger than for averages, the overall effect on IDV was small (at most a few percent) .
-The two long-running series POT-SED-NGK and PSM-VLJ-CLF afford a convenient additional test of this: POT changed from values to means with the 1905 yearbook, but CLF changed much later, with the 1972 yearbook, so we can directly compare the (raw - uncorrected in any way) IDV-values for the two series (Figure 2).
+[10] Early magnetometer data were taken (and/or reported) as readings once an hour rather than as the hourly mean that Adolf Schmidt advocated in 1905 and that was widely and rapidly adopted.
+Svalgaard and Cliver [2005] showed that although the variance of single values is larger than for averages, the overall effect on IDV was small (at most a few percent).
+(This effect is significant for the

+IHV index, but for that case, correction of the effect is straightforward [Svalgaard and Cliver, 2007b].)
+The two long-running series POT-SED-NGK and PSM-VLJ-CLF afford a convenient additional test of this: POT changed from values to means with the 1905 yearbook, but CLF changed much later, with the 1972 yearbook, so we can directly compare the (raw - uncorrected in any way) IDVvalues for the two series (Figure 2).
 It is evident that the change from hourly instantaneous values to hourly means did not introduce any sudden changes in IDV at the times of the transitions.
 The Japanese station at KAK changed from values to means in 1955.
 The ratio between raw IDV for KAK and SED-NGK (crosses on Figure 2) also does not show any change in 1955.
 The American stations CLH and HON changed to means with the 1915 yearbook.
-Comparison [Figure 3] over a 24-year interval centered on 1915 with the stations VLJ and DBN, which did not change sampling procedure, also shows no detectable change in IDV due to the change in sampling: the ratio between average CLH-HON and VLJ-DBN is 1.0792 before 1915 and 1.0792 after the change to hourly means in 1915.
-We conclude that changes are too small to justify attempting ad-hoc correction based on extrapolation of modern data.
+Comparison (Figure 3) over a 24-year interval centered on 1915 with the stations VLJ and DBN, which did not change sampling procedure, also shows no detectable change in IDV due to the change in sampling: the ratio between average CLH-HON and VLJ-DBN is 1.0792 before 1915 and 1.0792 after the change to hourly means in 1915.
+We conclude that changes are too small to justify attempting ad hoc correction based on extrapolation of modern data.